A research project funded by the Economic and Social Research Council

 This model is not a ‘hard law’ mechanism where sanctions are used to force compliance.
 Nor is it a ‘soft law’ mechanism because states are making commitments to take action, and their performance is monitored and reviewed.
 Presently there is limited research which directly investigates what the impact of this new model is on workers in countries that have signed a ‘new generation’ FTA with the EU.
 This research project therefore fills this important gap.

-A summary of the main research findings from the first stage of the project can be accessed here: Governing labour standards [PDF 2,245KB], or viewed below:
+A summary of the main research findings from the second stage of the project focused on working conditions and global value chains in major export sectors can be accessed here: Summary findings [PDF 503KB], or viewed at the Key research findings page.